 Her Mentor-Ship is a community impact project.
-Our focus is to mentor and provide guidance, encouragement, and inspiration to underrepresented racial minority high school girls and women.
+Our focus is to mentor and provide guidance, encouragement, and inspiration to underrepresented Latina and BIPOC high school girls and women.

 Our partnership platform provides the tools and training to develop senior high school girls and women to encourage them to take on strategic assignments and projects, to create upward momentum in their careers and a positive impact within the organizations they serve and future organization they will serve.